Person Preferred Name

 Image

-Photograph of House Staff (c.
-1884) of Bellevue Hospital taken in front of the old Administration Building.
-Names of Doctors pictured (from top to bottom): L.W.
-Hubbard, E. Hurd, Le Febre, Hurd, Herman M. Biggs, Gwyer, Sayre Benjamin, Herman, Rutherfurd, Roberts, Frankenburg, Hubbard, John R. Conway, Hiram H. Seelye, John Weldon, Robert T. Morris, Wildman, Condict W. Cutler, Wm.T.
-Oppenheimer - This information was taken from Registration records for this photograph.
+Group portrait of Bellevue Hospital House Staff of 1884 on the steps of the old Bellevue Administration Building.
+The registration records for this photograph list the names of doctors from top to bottom as: L.W.
+Hubbard, E. Hurd, Le Febre, Hurd, Herman M. Biggs, Gwyer, Sayre, Benjamin, Herman, Rutherfurd, Roberts, Frankenburg, Hubbard, John R. Conway, Hiram H. Seelye, John Weldon, Robert T. Morris, Wildman, Condict W. Cutler, Wm.T.
+Oppenheimer.